Alicetech/rpi-lcd-show-improved/README.md

 - [ ] Test units show pass/fail
 - [ ] Test units with physical camera and QR code on screen.
 - [ ] Test units with physical network SD with snaphots with a second system power cycler.
 VM wont work since we need pins.
+- [ ] Test units with more physical screens (This project is open source and we need donations)
 - [ ] Base raspbian works with X11
 - [ ] Berryboot works (post boot)
 - [ ] Touch works in console